2013 Volvo XC90 Performance

 - "The 3.2-liter six-cylinder engine is up to all the demands of daily driving and delivers a good value, in our view." -- New Car Test Drive (2011)

 Handling and Braking

-Critics say the Volvo XC90’s suspension is tuned more for a smooth ride than corner carving, like the Porsche Cayenne’s.
-While the XC90’s handling should suit most drivers, one test driver prefers the R-Design’s sportier suspension, which gives it a firmer ride.
+Critics say the Volvo XC90’s suspension is tuned more for a smooth ride than corner carving.
+While the base XC90’s handling should suit most drivers, one test driver prefers the R-Design’s sportier suspension, which gives it a firmer ride.
 There’s mixed opinion on the XC90’s steering.
-One reviewer likes its steering responsiveness, while another says it feels disconnected from the road.
-The same critic who likes the steering also says the XC90 corners well and has strong brakes.
+One reviewer likes its responsive steering, sharp cornering and strong brakes, while another says it feels disconnected from the road.

 - "Lifeless steering and marked body lean are problematic, and this Volvo is susceptible to highway-speed crosswind wander." -- Consumer Guide